Vapb/PizzaFranchiseDatabase/README.md

  * Triggers and Procedures
  * Backups

-### Dominos website contents :
+### Pizza website contents :
-* Dominos has Coupons (Only one can be used by order)
+* The Franchise has Coupons (Only one can be used by order)
-* Dominos has a lot of restaurants in brazil and alot of employees
+* The Franchise has a lot of restaurants in brazil and alot of employees
-* Dominos a small menus with four types of food(Pizzas, Sandwiches, Desserts and Beverages)
+* The Franchise a small menus with four types of food(Pizzas, Sandwiches, Desserts and Beverages)
-* Dominos has a login system that allow customersto create users with their personal information
+* The Franchise has a login system that allow customersto create users with their personal information
-* Dominos allow users to register multiple creditcards and addresses.
+* The Franchise allow users to register multiple creditcards and addresses.

-### The flow of ordering a pizza inside dominos website.
+### The flow of ordering a pizza inside pizza website.
-1) Customers open dominos' website and click on“Start Order”.
+1) Customers open pizza franchise website and click on“Start Order”.
 2) Choose order type : Delivery or Carryout.
 3) Customer Login / Register in account.
 4) Create account with personal information: <br>